Centerpoint-Gaming/timenite/README.md

 # How to support this project?
-Simply use my Creator Code *Pri* in Fortnite's Item Shop or the Epic Games Store.
+Simply use my Creator Code *Pri* in Fortnite's Item Shop or the Epic Games Store #epicpartner

 ![alt text](https://timenite.com/images/sacpri.gif)